Sunday, 23 May 2010

 The 350th Anniversary of the Glorious Revolution goes with wimper

-“The poorly named English Civil War, which was in reality a British and Irish, many-stranded revolution, is unaccountably missing from our popular history narrative”.
-In the above quote Senor is in reality appealing to a poor level of of history.
-She seems to be under the illusion that if you write history at the level of a Mills and Boon paperback this will improve things.
+“The poorly named English Civil War, which was, in reality, a British and Irish, many-stranded revolution, is unaccountably missing from our popular history narrative”.
+In the above quote, Senor is, in fact, appealing to a reduced level of history.
+She seems to be under the illusion that if you write history at the degree of a Mills and Boon paperback, this will improve things.

 Has she bothered to research her articles or even think about what she writes?
 Even a cursory look on the internet would show the “poorly named English civil war” has been written about some of the finest national and international historians both on the left and right of historiography.
 The output of books on the subject is second only to the Second World War.

-But we need a new popular appreciation of the era.
-Maria McCann’s second novel set in the period, The Wilding, is a good start, but she should not be a lone popularising voice.
+But we need a new modern appreciation of the era.
+Maria McCann’s second novel set in the period, The Wilding, is a good start, but she should not be alone popularising voice.
 Where are the novels and plays?
-Why has there only ever been one, slightly ropy, civil war drama on television recently — Channel 4’s The Devil’s Whore?
+Why has there only ever been one, slightly ropy, the civil war drama on television recently — Channel 4’s The Devil’s Whore?
 Why the modern obsession with the Tudors, when it is the Stuarts’ rise and fall that tells us most about our island and its story”?

 What Senor is really bothered about is the fact the Civil War had a revolutionary content to it that according to her is out of character with the English.
-This thinking happens to also coincide with the thinking of most sections of the British ruling elite along with the sections of the Labour party and Trade Union bureaucracy and not a few English historians.
+This thinking happens to also coincide with the thinking of most sections of the British ruling elite along with the parts of the Labour Party and Trade Union bureaucracy and not a few English historians.

 The Russian revolutionary Leon Trotsky, writing in the 1920s, described this feature of British politics: 'The English bourgeoisie has erased even the memory of the revolution of the 17th century, and recast its entire past in the form of "gradual changes"'.
 'Gradualism' permeates the trade union and labour movement, leading to the dominant view that voting is the only way of changing anything and nothing can be done to remove the royal family or lords, whose roots seem to go back for centuries.